KinGeorge/CIFAR10-Pytorch/README.md

 | [Resent34](https://arxiv.org/pdf/1512.03385v1.pdf)(w pretrian)(5) |  96.620  |
 | [DenseNet](https://arxiv.org/pdf/1608.06993.pdf)(w pretrian)(6) |  86.810  |

-Configuration of our simple CNN model:
+Configuration of our simple CNN model will be discusses in the report.